 - 1/2 cup heavy whipping cream (118 ml)

-- Immediately add the butter and whisk it in vigorously until combined.
+- Remove the pan from the heat and immediately add the butter.
+Whisk it in vigorously until combined, then pour in the cream and whisk again until everything is smooth and blended.
 The sauce will bubble and foam up a lot when the butter is added.

 - Pour the caramel into a glass jar and let it cool to room temperature.
 The sauce will be runny at this stage, but it will thicken significantly as it cools.